KoalaG/n8n-nodes-sippysoft/README.md

 # n8n-nodes-sippysoft

 An N8N Node for SippySoft API.

 This Node was made using the n8n-nodes-modules workflow as it requires additional external libraries.
+Specifically, the HTTPRequest helper built into n8n does not support SippySofts implementation of DigestAuth so an external library has been used.
+Additionally, an XMLRPC serialiser/deserialiser module has been included.

 ## API Progress